 Giles looked over at the visibly annoyed blonde and coughed, doing his best to hide a smile.
 "Yes, well, she has been an… experience… to say the least.
 I wouldn't trade it for anything in the world, though."

 Letting out a noncommittal noise, Kendra turned away and made her way over to where the four girls were sitting off to one side.
-She inspected them slowly and Michelle guessed she was trying to reach out with whatever supernatural senses a Slayer possessed in an attempt to suss out their secrets.
+She inspected them slowly; Michelle guessed she was trying to reach out with whatever supernatural senses a Slayer possessed in an attempt to suss out their secrets.
+She finally came to a stop in front of Cordelia, canting her head to one side.
 "You do not feel like a witch, but I saw what you were capable of.
 What are you?
 And who are your allies?"

 "I'm a mutant."
 Kendra just stared at the green-haired girl blankly, and Michelle didn't even need to see Cordelia's face to know that there was an epic eye roll going on.
 "You know, Homo sapiens superior